rdsea/ROHE/examples/applications/object_detection/kube_deployment/readme.md

     - Run `python roheRegistrationServiceV2.py`
     - This service is used to register application and QoaClient

-- Start edge-inference-server
+### Start edge-inference-server

-    - Navigate to example/application/object_detection/kube_deployment/edge-inference-server
+- Navigate to examples/applications/object_detection/kube_deployment/edge-inference-server
+- Install dependencies for the inference server

 - Run `python server.py`

     - The QoAClient in this service will register with Observation Registration Server by default

 - Start pre-processing server